Harjeet04/Shaping-the-Future-of-Mobility-with-Innovation-and-Excellence-Solution-SALESFORCE-PROJECT/README.md

----

 # 🚗 WhatsNext Vision Motors – Salesforce CRM Project

-**WhatsNext Vision Motors** is a pioneering force in the automotive sector, committed to revolutionizing the mobility experience through cutting-edge technology and customer-first solutions.
+WhatsNext Vision Motors is a pioneering force in the automotive sector, committed to revolutionizing the mobility experience through cutting-edge technology and customer-first solutions.
 This Salesforce CRM project is designed to **streamline customer interactions, optimize vehicle order workflows, and automate dealership operations**—ultimately delivering a smarter, faster, and more reliable vehicle ordering experience.

 ---